 From the restaurant, you have an unobstructed view of the Atlantic Ocean and Meads Bay.
 The restaurant’s menu is entirely inspired by local cuisine, with fresh house-made rolls and seafood plateaus as well as grilled meats.
 It wouldn’t be a complete dining experience without drinks now, would it?
 Coba has an impressive selection of champagnes and wines, complete with details such as country of origin, grape selection for wines, and best pairings.

-Malliouhana, serene, and tranquil property is an excellent show of Caribbean elegance.
-Management closed down in 2012 for renovation, and what transpired was totally worth the two-year wait.
-Historic photos, antique-style fixtures, and laid back pastels are some of the signatures of Malliouhana today.
+The serene and tranquil Malliouhana Resort is an excellent show of Caribbean elegance.
+Management closed down in 2012 for renovation – and what transpired was totally worth the two-year wait.
+Historic photos, antique-style fixtures and laid-back pastels are some of the signatures of luxury property today.
 The main lobby is spacious with high ceilings and bright colors that transport you to another world.

 On the beach, at Sandy Ground, you will find Dolce Vita, possibly the most authentic Italian restaurant in Anguilla.
 The atmosphere is exuberant and inviting while the food is on a whole new level.
 It’s only open for dinner, but that’s what the ocean view is for, right?
 Housed in a white-washed casual wooden building at the shore of the Atlantic Ocean, Dolce Vita has two dining areas; one indoors and one of them outside.

 The open lounge allows you to appreciate nature just before the sun goes down while after dark, hand-made light fixtures light up the place magnificently.
 Floor-to-ceiling black marble contrasts interestingly against wooden tiles on the floor to blend modern-cool and elegant sophistication naturally.
 Experienced mixologists here mix up inspired cocktails to be served with crisp wonton chips and spicy popcorn.
 The cuisine of choice at Sunset Lounge is Asian, with maki rolls, specialty rolls, nigiri and sashimi pieces making rounds.

 A landscaped garden is illuminated by lights from the restaurant at night, and a shimmering pond gives the whole place a mystical feel.
 Instead of an indoor setting, guests dine out in a covered wrap-around porch that is both romantic and intimate.
 A perfectly lit bar/lounge within the restaurant is just the perfect spot for live music and drinks.
 What to eat here?
 Moist baked goodies for starters served up with an amuse-bouche followed by chef’s special “Moroccan Shrimp Cigars.”
 Veya has a wide selection of grilled meats and mouthwatering seafood that has earned the restaurant praise from locals and international foodies.